International Linguistics Olympiad: IOL 2016

-IOL 14 was held from July 25 to 29, 2016, at the Infosys Development Center in Mysore, India.
+The 14th IOL was held from July 25 to 29, 2016, at the Infosys Development Center in Mysore, India – for the second time on the Asian continent.
 Chaired by Dr. Monojit Choudhury and Dr. Girish Nath Jha, it received 44 teams from 31 countries, with Nepal and Sri Lanka sending teams for the first time.
 The Problem Committee was chaired by Boris Iomdin.

 The five problems at the individual contest were about spatial deictics in Aralle-Tabulahan (Austronesian), Luwian hieroglyphic script (Indo-European), Kunuz Nubian (Eastern Sudanic) morphosyntax, Iatmül (Sepik) semantics and Jaqaru (Aymaran) morphology.
 The team problem involved matching over 100 utterances in Taa (Tuu) to their IPA transcriptions.

 IOL 2017

-IOL 15 was held from July 31 to August 4, 2017, at Dublin City University in Dublin, Ireland.
+The 15th IOL was held from July 31 to August 4, 2017, at Dublin City University in Dublin, Ireland.
 Chaired by Dr. Cara Greene, it received 43 teams from 27 countries, with Canada sending a Francophone team for the first time.
 The Problem Committee was chaired by Hugh Dobbs.

 The five problems at the individual content were about Berom (Plateau) numbers, Abui (Timor-Alor-Pantar) possessives and semantics, Kimbundu (Bantu) morphosyntax, Jru' (Austroasiatic) written in the Khom script and Madak (Meso-Melanesian) morphophonology.
 The team problem involved establishing correspondences between 87 emojis and their descriptions in Indonesian (Austronesian).

 IOL 2018

-IOL 16 was held from July 26 to 30, 2018, at the Czech University of Life Sciences in Prague, Czech Republic.
+The 16th IOL was held from July 26 to 30, 2018, at the Czech University of Life Sciences in Prague, Czech Republic.
 Chaired by Vojtěch Diatka, it received 49 teams from 29 countries, with Malaysia and Denmark competing for the first time.
 The Problem Committee was chaired by Maria Rubinstein.

 The five problems at the individual contest concerned Creek (Muskogean) stress, Hakhun (Sal) morphosyntax, Terêna (Arawakan) phonology, counting in Mountain Arapesh (Torricelli) and kinship in Akan (Atlantic-Congo).
 The team problem examined phonological correspondences among the three Jê languages Mẽbêngôkre, Xavante and Krĩkatí.

 IOL 2019

-IOL 17 was held from July 29 to August 2, 2019 at the Hankuk University of Foreign Studies in Yongin, South Korea.
+The 17th IOL was held from July 29 to August 2, 2019 at the Hankuk University of Foreign Studies in Yongin, South Korea.
 Chaired by Minkyu Kim and Yoojung Chae, it received 53 teams from 35 countries, with Hong Kong, Uzbekistan and Colombia competing for the first time.
 The Problem Committee was chaired by Tae Hun Lee.

 The five problems at the individual contest concerned Yonggom (Ok) morphosyntax, Yurok (Algic) colours, Middle Persian (Iranian) written in Book Pahlavi script, West Tarangan (Aru) reduplication and Nooni (Beboid) morphosyntax and day names.
 The team problem involved the symbol notation used by judges in rhythmic gymnastics.

+This edition, the third in Asia, marked an expansion in the participation of Asian countries.
+It was also the first edition of the Asia Pacific Linguistics Olympiad (APLO).

+At IOL, it was the year the IOL flag was introduced, and also the first year when there was a body of International Volunteers helping organize the event.